airbytehq/airbyte/docs/integrations/sources/hubspot.inapp.md

 ## Prerequisite

-* Access to your HubSpot account
+You can use OAuth or a Private App to authenticate your HubSpot account.

 ## Setup guide